 * * *

-In February of this year my grandfather died at 77 years old.
+In February of 2018 my grandfather died at 77 years old.
 He was stubborn, sarcastic, and a short-fuse of a man.
 He smoked and was a farmer.
 He was a good man and was terribly rough around the edges.
 He lived a life similar to the many other lives around him, and just like them, the extent of his influence over those still living cannot be measured.
 Before he died my grandfather requested I do his funeral.
 It was an honor, and it was very difficult.

 I was acquainted with death at a young age.
 The amount of funerals I attended as a child outnumbered weddings, friend’s birthdays, or any other non-annual celebration.
 Seeing my great-grandfather in his casket is one of my earliest memories.
 Burying a dead bird my friend and I found before I was old enough to go to school is still vivid in my mind.
 Losing pets was a reality that many children experience too.
 I knew at a young age that things die.